 Email marketing challenges and solutions

-The six biggest email marketing challenges include earning new subscribers, increasing open rates, retaining subscribers, boosting click-through rates, and achieving measurable ROI.
+The biggest email marketing challenges include earning new subscribers, increasing open rates, retaining subscribers, improving deliverability, boosting click-through rates and achieving a measurable return on investment (ROI).

 1. Earning new subscribers can be challenging.

-To email people legally, they must opt into your email list.
+Because of opt-in email marketing legalities and best practices, subscribers must willingly join your email list.
 If you buy an email list and try to use it in a campaign, you’ll likely get kicked off the email platform and be flagged as a spammer.
-It’s critical to build an email list organically, even if that takes time.
+It’s critical to build a quality email list organically, even if that takes time.

 Solution: The best way to earn new subscribers is to explain the benefits of opting into your list.
 Have a clear value proposition to answer people’s key concerns.
 For example, explain that you’re providing meaningful product updates or sending special offers that aren’t available anywhere else.